 Many of David Austin's roses are also great as they have been bred to be disease resistant, tend to flower multiple times a year, and many have stunning scents.

 Most roses require full sun (or at least 6 hours a day) and like free-draining soil that is rich in organic matter.
 In Auckland, choosing a spot that has a good amount of airflow will also help reduce the risk of fungal diseases (as the humidity and warmth can make things more difficult than in drier parts of New Zealand).

 The old adage, Prune in June is only appropriate in cooler parts of the country.
-In Auckland and Northland it is generally best to leave pruning till July (this reduces the risk that new tender growth will develop, which may then be damaged if it gets cooler suddenly).
+In Auckland and Northland it is generally best to leave pruning till late June or July (this reduces the risk that new tender growth will develop, which may then be damaged if it gets cooler suddenly).

 Before pruning, spray your roses with Lime Sulphur.
 This will help induce dormancy in your roses (be careful when spraying near other plants as this spray causes plants to defoliate) and leave for at least one week.